Microsoft claims to have caught Chinese, Russian and Iranian hackers using its AI tools – February 14, 2024 at 1:00 p.m.

 Diplomatic officials from Russia, North Korea and Iran did not immediately respond to messages seeking comment on the allegations.

-“This is one of the first cases, if not the first, of an AI company speaking out publicly about how cybersecurity threat actors are using AI technologies,” said Bob Rotsted, who leads the cybersecurity threat intelligence department at OpenAI.
+“This is one of the first cases, if not the first, of an AI company speaking out publicly regarding how cybersecurity threat actors are using AI technologies,” said Bob Rotsted, who leads the cybersecurity threat intelligence department at OpenAI.

 OpenAI and Microsoft called the hackers’ use of their AI tools “early” and “progressive.”
 Burt said neither had seen cyberspies making inroads.